 A couple weeks ago I wrote a post about preparing yourself for a launch.
 One thing I mentioned was staying organized.
 Today I want to expand on that and share with you some strategies to keep yourself organized during a launch!
-These are the exact strategies that I’m used for the launch of my course, Hire Your VA in 1 Week.
-And I'm so excited to be sharing them with you!

 Why you should organize everything before your launch

 The first thing that I want to talk about is WHY you should be organizing everything before your launch.
 You might be thinking, “Oh, I just need to write a couple emails and tweet about this the day of!”
 I hate to burst your bubble, but there is so much more that goes into launching.

 And after you’ve written out everything that you need to do (something that I walk you through in this post), you might be feeling a little overwhelmed.
 Or a lot overwhelmed.

 When you organize all of those tasks, it suddenly feels a lot more manageable.
 You aren’t looking at pages of tasks, you’re looking at a well-laid out strategy and plan that breaks all of those tasks into manageable chunks.

 Organizing everything also makes it a lot easier on you when you’re in the middle of your launch.
 Instead of trying to remember if you’ve sent out that email or gotten a confirmation that the webinar you want to do is actually happening, you can look at your launch schedule spreadsheet and know exactly what’s happened and what hasn’t happened yet.